eosnetworkfoundation/eosio.yield-contracts/contracts/oracle.yield/README.md

 ## ACTION `update`

-> Update TVL for single protocol
+> Update TVL for a specific protocol

 - **authority**: `oracle`